 They outrank all other vegetables when it comes to beta-carotene, a powerful antioxidant.
-Studies suggest a diet rich in beta-carotene can help guard against certain cancers and heart disease.
+Studies suggest a diet rich in beta-carotene helpa guard against certain cancers and heart disease.

 While there's no official recommendation for how much beta-carotene we need each day, most experts agree that 3 to 6 milligrams per day is sufficient to help lower the risk of chronic disease.
-A half-cup (125 ml) serving of cooked sweet potato has12 milligrams of beta-carotene!
-That's twice the beta-carotene found in ½ cup of carrots.
+A one-half cup (125 ml) serving of cooked sweet potato has 12 milligrams of beta-carotene!
+That's twice the beta-carotene found in one-half cup of carrots.

-Sweet potatoes are also an excellent source of vitamin C. A half-cup (125 ml) serving provides 21 milligrams of the nutrient, almost one-third of a day's worth for women and one-quarter of a day's worth for men.
-Sweet potatoes are also a good source of fibre, niacin and vitamin B6.
+Sweet potatoes are also good source of vitamin C. A half-cup (125 ml) serving provides 21 milligrams of the nutrient, almost one-third of a day's worth for women and one-quarter of a day's worth for men.
+Sweet potatoes are also decent sources of fibre, niacin and vitamin B6.

 Sweet potatoes are often mistakenly called yams.
 In many cases, "yams" sold in grocery stores are really just sweet potatoes.
 Yams are actually the tuber of a tropical vine and can vary in colour from ivory to yellow to purple; they're popular in Latin American and Caribbean cuisine.

 Nutritionally speaking, sweet potatoes and yams vary considerably.
-Yams contain less than 1 percent of the beta-carotene found in sweet potatoes and less than half the vitamin C.
+Yams contain less than one percent of the beta-carotene found in sweet potatoes and less than half the vitamin C.